 6. Consider hiring a tutor

 There is a wide variety of experienced MCAT tutors on PrepScholar, which can coach you during your studying process to guide your efforts and understand when it is the right time to take the test for real.
-Tutors can be expensive, so be sure to thoroughly vet your potential options and read the reviews they have from past clients.
+Tutors can be expensive, so be sure to thoroughly vet your potential options and read their reviews from past clients.

 7. Identify your baseline and focus on your weaknesses